marco-giunta/astrostatistics_and_cosmology/README.md

-# astrostatistics_and_cosmology
+# Astrostatistics & Cosmology
 Exercises for the Astostatistics & Cosmology course @ UniPD

+The two folders contain the $\LaTeX$ source of exercises 4 to 12 (they were pen & paper style exercises).
+Exercise 7 is a coding exercise about MCMC; its R solution is available in notebook format.